israelmalagutti/IsraelMalagutti/README.md

 <hr>

 ### About me:
-- 🔭 I’m currently looking for work;
+- 🔭 Working at pay theory;
 - 🌱 I'm graduated in System Analysis & Development;
 - 📫 Contact me: israelmalagutti@gmail.com ; www.linkedin.com/in/israelmalagutti.
 - :purple_heart: &nbsp; Seeking to collaborate with Front-end projects using React